rafikchemli/MTL_RE_analysis/README.md

 # MTL_RE_analysis
-Quick visualization of the price trends in Montreal Real Estate.
+Quick visualization of the price trends in Montreal Real Estate for my neighbors of interest.

 Data compiled from 2021 report of the CMGC https://www.cmhc-schl.gc.ca/fr/